Experimenting with Different Chunking Strategies via LangChain

 Building a chunking experimentation function

-Building the chunking experimentation function is the most critical part of the tutorial.
-As mentioned, this function takes some parameters for document ingestion and chunking experimentation.
-We need to provide the path to the docs, the headers to split on (splitters
+Building the experimentation function is the most critical part of the tutorial.
+As mentioned, this function takes some parameters for document ingestion and experimentation.
+We need to provide the path to the docs, the headers to split on (splitters), the chunk size, the maximum chunk size overlap, and whether or not we want to clean up by dropping the collections at the end.
+The collection drop defaults to true

-If we can avoid it, we want to create and drop collections as sparingly as possible because they have overheads that we can prevent.
+If we can avoid it, we want to create and drop collections as sparingly as possible because they have overheads we can prevent.
 You may see the script change as I look for good workarounds.

 That’s all the splitting we need.
-With the splitting done, we give a collection name and initialize a LangChain Milvus instance using the environment variables, OpenAI embeddings, splits, and the collection name.
-We also create a list of metadata fields via the AttributeInfo
+With the splitting done, we give a collection name and initialize a LangChain Milvus instance using the default environment variables, OpenAI embeddings, splits, and the collection name.
+We also create a list of metadata fields via the AttributeInfo object to tell the self-query retriever we have “sections.”

-With all this setup, we get our LLM and then pass it into a self-query retriever.
+With all this setup, we get our LLM and then pass it into a python self-query retriever.
 From there, the retriever does its magic when we ask it a question about our docs.
-I’ve set it up also to tell us which chunking strategy we are testing.
+I’ve set it up also to tell us which chunk strategy we are testing.
 Finally, we can drop the collection if we’d like.

 def test_langchain_chunking(docs_path, splitters, chunk_size, chunk_overlap, drop_collection=True):